astridjerald/Neural_network_with_R/README.md

 In this workshop, we’ll apply this to the field of machine learning and show you how you can use R to create and visualize a neural network that takes in a dataset and trains a model to predict outcomes.

+Note: I was one of the individuals involved with curating the content for the workshop, presenting the workshop and updating the repository.

 # What is R?
 R is a programming language and free software environment for statistical computing and graphics.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis.